 An ILIT.
 A properly structured ILIT could save you estate taxes on any insurance proceeds.
-Thus, a $1 million life insurance policy owned by an ILIT could reduce your estate taxes by as much as $500,000 in 2002.
 How does this work?
 The trust owns the policies and pays the premiums.
 When you die, the proceeds pass into the trust and are not included in your estate.
 The trust can be structured to provide benefits to your surviving spouse and/or other beneficiaries.
 ILITs have some inherent disadvantages as well.
 One is that you lose control over the insurance policy after the ILIT has been set up.

 CONSIDER SECOND-TO-DIE LIFE INSURANCE